IT Policy & Oversight

 NOAA Record Management Policy and Guidance: Managing recorded information is an important responsibility of every Federal agency.
 Title 44 U.S.C.
 2901 defines records management as “the managerial activities involved with respect to records creation, records maintenance, and use, and records disposition in order to achieve adequate and proper documentation of the policies and transactions of the Federal government and effective and economical management of agency operations.“

-See the NOAA Records Management page for more information and resources.
+See the NOAA internal Records Management pageoffsite link for more information and resources.